jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

  - select & enable them later, with "label" keyword.
  - just label some traffic as trash/uninteresting (>/dev/null?)
  - 63 private buffers are supported + global
- - trace-cmd can merge them for viewing
-   ex: -e dyndbg (or -e prdbg,devdbg)

 The ``:0.`` default label steers output to the global trace-event buf: